-Our nominated governor for safeguarding and child protection is: Sally Andrews (Local committee link governor Michelle Howles)
+Our nominated governor for safeguarding and child protection is: Sally Andrews

 This governor will receive safeguarding training relevant to the governance role and this will be updated every two years.

 All our Governors will receive appropriate safeguarding and child protection (including online) training at induction.